lambe-lang/specification/README.md

 ### `Abstract` trait

-If a file is a trait it can also define signatures without implementation.
+If a file is a trait, it can also define signatures without implementation.
-Therefor the definition should be given when the implementation is require.
+Therefore, the definition should be given when the implementation is required.

 For instance the `::` is specified but not defined:
 ```